ianb/intra-game/README.md

 ## Security?

-Because it all runs in the browser locally it's mostly fine... but it also means that there's a way to run arbitrary Gemini LLM calls with the deployed API key because the server isn't aware of what makes up a valid prompt or the state of any particular game.
+Because it all runs in the browser locally it's mostly fine... but it also means that there's a way to run arbitrary LLM calls with the deployed API key because the server isn't aware of what makes up a valid prompt or the state of any particular game.
 Pretty please don't abuse this.
 It's not even worth it, right?
 There's so many easier ways to run things on an LLM.